coder3101/coder3101.github.com/_posts/2018-08-15-understanding-a-complete-neural-net.md

 You might ask: Do we have any more benefits of packing things in Matrices?

 - All the Operations like Dot Product and additions are all vectorized and uses Multithreading to speed up the computation.
 Especially great when it comes to Parallelism of GPU's.
 - You can do something called *batch processing*.
 You can pass multiple inputs stacked together in the matrix.
 Recall Each Input is a vector, if you stack many Input vectors together you will get a Input Matrix.
 You can then feed all those Inputs at the same time and get back all the outputs at the same time.
 We will talk more about it in batch processing.

-## Building a Neural Network : The Code Part
+## Building a Neural Network : Code

 You are ready to implement you very first Neural network using [numpy](https://pypi.org/project/numpy/) .